MikeRega7/ChangeYourMAC/README.md

 ## Name Of your card

 - If you don't know the name only execute this command.
-- it is always the last interface
+- it is always the last interface.

 ```bash
 ❯ ifconfig